klaernie/docker-vdirsyncer/README.md

 ## Getting started

 1. create a vdirsyncer configuration file.
 See file [_config.example_](https://github.com/pimutils/vdirsyncer/blob/master/config.example) and [vdirsyncer docs](https://vdirsyncer.pimutils.org/)
-2. adapt docker-compose.yml to use your configuration file
-3. start the container via: `docker-compose up -d`
+2. choose one of the deployment methods

 Be happy!
-The container will synchronize your calendars/addressbooks every 15 minutes.
+The container will synchronize your calendars/addressbooks.

+## Kubernetes example

+I (klaernie) forked this repo to not only update it and improve it, but mainly to deploy it next to my [kubernetes hosted magic-mirror](https://github.com/bastilimbach/docker-MagicMirror/tree/master/doc/examples/k8s/klaernie).

+Hence you'll find my configuration in k8s-manifests.
+Adjust the namespace to your liking, and refer to my docker-MagicMirror setup for all the missing pieces.

+Some caveats: I tried to put the gmail token file into the config map, but then realized, that it needs to be updated regularly to keep the token alive.
+So it MUST be stored in a writable location, else vdirsyncer will fail updating the token and hence not even discover the storage.

 ## docker-compose example
+1. adapt docker-compose.yml to use your configuration file
+2. start the container via: `docker-compose up -d`

 ```yaml
 version: '3'